zircote/swagger-php/docs/Getting-started.md

 :::

-This adds validation, so when you misspell a property or forget a required property it will trigger a php warning.
+This also adds validation, so when you misspell a property or forget a required property, it will trigger a PHP warning.
-For example if you'd write `emial="support@example.com"` swagger-php whould generate a notice with `Unexpected field "emial" for @OA\Contact(), expecting "name", "email", ...`
+For example, if you write `emial="support@example.com"`, swagger-php would generate a notice with `Unexpected field "emial" for @OA\Contact(), expecting "name", "email", ...`

 Placing multiple annotations of the same type will result in an array of objects.
-For objects, the key is define by the field with the name as the annotation: `response` in a `@OA\Response`, `property` in a `@OA\Property`, etc.
+For objects, the key is defined by the field with the same name as the annotation: `response` in a `@OA\Response`, `property` in a `@OA\Property`, etc.

 ```php
 /**